 What Happens During the Procedure?

 Your doctor will perform arthroscopic surgery in a hospital or outpatient operating room.
-That means you can go home the same day.
 The type of anesthesia you’ll receive depends on the joint and what your surgeon suspects is the problem.
 It may be general anesthesia (you’ll be asleep during surgery), or your doctor will give it to you through your spine.
 They might also numb the area they are doing the surgery on.

 Your doctor will insert special pencil-thin instruments through a small cut (incision) the size of a buttonhole.
-They’ll use a tool called an arthroscope that has a camera lens and a light.
+The arthroscope tool they use has a camera lens and a light.
 It allows them to see inside the joint.
 The camera projects an image of the joint onto a screen.
 The surgeon will fill the joint with sterile fluid to widen it so it’s easier to see.